 What is the typical Radiesse treatment recovery time?

 Recovery after treatment with Radiesse is quick.
 You can return to your normal activities the same day, except for strenuous exercise.
 Avoid working out for 24 hours to reduce your risk of bruising and swelling.
 Bruising and swelling after Radiesse is usually very mild, but treated areas may appear puffy for up to a week.
 Cover up or camouflage makeup can be helpful if you have any bruising at the injection site.
 You could go out to dinner with friends after a Radiesse treatment, but as with all filler injections do not plan your treatment within a couple weeks of any important events just in case you bruise more than expected.

 Botox and Fillers might seem to have similar applications but often there is a best application for your particular situation.
 Please do your research and consult with Dr. Vennemeyer before you commit to a specific approach.
-Our first consultation is free and you'll be glad you talked with us.

 Click to get back to information about >>

 Botox and fillers - Schedule your consultation today you’ll be glad you talked with us!